 We see diversity as one of our key strengths at Middlesex and take every opportunity to celebrate it.
 We were proud to be the first UK university to be awarded a UKIED award for Inclusion, Equality and Diversity.
 We have participated in the Pride in London parade for the last few years.

-Pride seeks to raise awareness of lesbian, gay, bisexual and trans (LGBT+) issues and campaigns for equality.
+Pride seeks to raise awareness of lesbian, gay, bi and trans (LGBT+) issues and campaigns for equality.
 Things that we also feel passionate about as champions of inclusiveness and openness throughout our University.

 At Middlesex University it is not just our students that go on a transformative journey but our staff too.
 We encourage a high-performance culture that builds our staff engagement and recognises innovation and improvement.
 Dr Debbie Jack’s life has been intertwined with Middlesex University for nearly 30 years.
 She entered Middlesex as a student in Primary Education: Science and Computer Education and returned to do a PhD.
 She then joined the Education Department as a Senior Lecturer in 1995 and is now the Head of Education.